-Especially when it comes to comparing Hudl Sideline's Premium Package, one huge drawback is that when you need to flip between angles on the iPad to go from the sideline or end zone angles, the iPad needs to download those clips to be able to view it.
+Especially when it comes to comparing Hudl Sideline's Premium or Plus Packages, one huge drawback is that their system doesn't load both angles automatically.
+This is probably to avoid slowing down their system even more, but what this does is when you flip between angles on the iPad to go from the sideline to the end zone angle, the iPad now needs to download all of those clips to be able to view it.
 This is far from ideal in a scenario where you're trying to show your whole defense one play but now have to wait for the end zone angle to load.
-With GameStrat, both angles are already downloaded and have a picture in picture view, a simple tap on the screen allows you to flip between angles for seamless viewing.
+With GameStrat, both angles are downloaded instantly and have a picture in picture view, a simple tap on the screen allows you to flip between angles for seamless viewing.
 Most importantly, there is zero loading when switching between angles.

 Setup was one of the main things we considered when building GameStrat.
 We knew that the system had to be simple, quick but also robust so that when things hit the fan, the GameStrat system could still recover and deliver coaches instant video without missing any plays.
 For our Basic and Pro Press Box packages, the setup takes just 5 minutes.
 For our Pro End Zone and Premium Packages, the setup takes 5 minutes up in the press box and 5 minutes in the end zone, for a total of 10-15 minutes.
 All of the equipment in our packages come pre-plugged so that you never have to remember what cord goes where and it’s as simple as plugging the GameStrat routers into a power source.